OpenChargingCloud/openPlugnCharge/README.md

 ## **Processes**

 The VDE Application Rule details each process flow for further understanding.
 Figure 1 shows the overall process with components and flows, which are based on the VDE Application Rule.
+Hubject has the below interfaces exchanged between different components.

 ![capture](https://user-images.githubusercontent.com/44570304/49576965-b2f18600-f946-11e8-8a8c-8df505f5fda0.PNG)
 Figure 1 – The process of an optimized PKI for the Plug &amp; Charge